 Calculating your parameters.

 Endotoxins, microbes, and bacteria are known to be inactivated by heat and H2O.
-All MHI superheated steam productions produce high-temperature steam that, during protection, encounters temperatures over 500C.
+All MHI superheated steam productions produce high-temperature Steam that, during protection, encounters temperatures over 5 0C.
 Several models’ steam output temperature and humidity conditions are controllable, as discussed below.
 Refer to the HGA-M manual to see how your HGA-M is configured/rated.
-The mass fraction of steam in the final flow is about 18% for a valve setting, which gives, for example, 200ml/15.5 minutes (i.e., speciHumiditydity is about 21%).
+The mass fraction of Steam in the final flow is about 18% for a valve setting, which gives, for example, 200ml/15.5 minutes (i.e., speciHumiditydity is about 2 %).
 We are assuming that the water vapor is ideal and that the enthalpy of the water vapor in the air can be taken to be the enthalpy of saturated vapor at the same temperature (~ 2501.3+ 1.82 T (kJ/kg)) Temperature, T, is in units of degrees centigrade.
 Of course, after a specific temperature and pressure ~374C and 22.06 MPa called the critical temperature Tc and critical pressure Pc, respectively, no amount of pressure can cause condensation.
 The superheated steam generator can produce a steam-air temperature over this temperature, but the output is not at critical conditions because the pressure is lower!

-The HGA and OAB operate at close to 100% power efficiency from which the steam temperature can be calculated n the equation below for the efficiency of HGA-M, h is enthalpy and T, the temperature is given in Kelvin (Kelvin=273+Centigrade):
+The HGA and OAB operate at close to 100% power efficiency from which the steam temperature can be calculated by the equation below for the efficiency of HGA-M, h is enthalpy and T, the temperature is given in Kelvin (Kelvin=273+Centigrade):

-h (enthalpy per kg) of steam is obtained from the figures above at 1-atmosphere pressure, steam tables, or the Mollier diagram Or; you can measure the temperature from the exit thermocouple.
+h (enthalpy per kg) of Steam is obtained from the figures above at 1-atmosphere pressure, steam tables, or the Mollier diagram Or; you can measure the temperature from the exit thermocouple.

 Request OAB and VHGA Information